GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 collections within the top-level collection.
 The [format] of the descriptor is defined by the HID specification.

-A HID usage is a numeric value referring to a standardized input or output.
+An HID usage is a numeric value referring to a standardized input or output.
 Usage values allow a device to describe the intended use of the device and the purpose of each field in its reports.
 For example, one is defined for the left button of a mouse.
 Usages are also organized into usage pages, which provide an